 This event will provide a better understanding of the environment-water-food nexus and the role that climate smart agriculture, sustainably managed landscapes and seascapes, and modern monitoring technologies can play in meeting food security and environmental needs.

-This high-level panel discussion will share perspectives on why civil registries and national identification systems are smart public investments.
-It will examine how digital identity can help developing countries leapfrog to more efficient 21st century systems.
-It will also explore public and private sector collaboration opportunities and effective ways donors and development partners can assist countries in building these systems.
+This event will examine how digital identity can help developing countries leapfrog to more efficient 21st century systems.
+It will also explore effective ways donors and development partners can assist countries in building these systems.

 This panel discussion will explore the emerging importance of global value chains (GVCs) in global trade and the implications of that rise for low-income countries.
 No longer is trade as simple as manufacturing a product in one country and selling it to another.